 As shown in the walking section the development site is located well within 200 metres from the nearest bus stops.

-The bus stops closest to the site are along St James Street, as shown by the photo below along with the Jamaica Street stop.
+The bus stops closest to the site are along Chaloner Street support with stops on Jamaica Street, as shown by the photo below along with the Jamaica Street stop.